 The first type of athlete’s foot is a toe web infection.
 This is the type that typically occurs between the toes, specifically starting between the fourth and fifth toes before spreading to the webbing between the other toes.
-Since fungi thrive in warm, moist areas, the webbing in between your toes is prime real estate for a fungus.
+Since fungi thrive in warm, moist areas, the webbing in between your toes is prime area for a fungus to grow.
 It provides a consistently warm area as long as you’re wearing socks and/or shoes, and if you’re active that area will be the first moist area on the foot when you begin to sweat.

-The last type of athlete’s foot is called a vesicular type infection.
-Typically, this type of athlete’s foot consists of a lot of blisters that are very itchy and can be very painful.
+The last type of athlete’s foot is called a vesicular infection.
+This type of athlete’s foot consists of blisters that are itchy and can be very painful.
 It is also the type of athlete’s foot that most commonly incurs a bacterial infection.
 Bacterial infections can occur with any type of athlete’s foot when the skin cracks or peels.
 However, vesicular type infections are more susceptible to bacterial infections because the blisters leave open wounds when they burst.

 While anyone can get a fungal infection, some people are more vulnerable than others.
 If you have had a fungal infection before, it is easy for you to get another fungal infection.
 Doctors have also found a certain degree of hereditary predisposition to fungal infections.
 If other members of your family have had fungal infections, it may be in your genetics that you’re more susceptible to fungal infections.
 Experts have also noticed that susceptibility to fungal infections seems to increase with age, as well.

 It is very important to treat a fungal infection as soon as you know you have one because of how contagious fungi are.
 Not only can they easily infect other people, but they can easily spread to other places on your body making it more difficult to completely eradicate the fungi.
-Get started on your all-natural treatment today to avoid any further complications!
+Get started on a natural treatment today to avoid any further complications!

 Best Stuff EVER!